IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 ## Configuring {{site.data.keyword.amashort}} for Google authentication
 {: #google-auth-ios-config}

-Now that you have an iOS Client ID, you can enable Google authentication in the {{site.data.keyword.Bluemix}} dashboard.
+Now that you have an iOS client ID, you can enable Google authentication in the {{site.data.keyword.Bluemix}} dashboard.

 1. Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.